 What if I need to speak with someone?
 Will the Office of Academic Advising and Student Support Services be available during the remainder of the semester?

 YES!!
 Our office is currently open during normal business hours (8 am- 4:30 pm) and we are available by phone and email during this time.
 If you need to arrange to speak to someone outside of our normal hours because of time zone differences, please submit an appointment request and we will arrange a time to speak with you.
 If we move to working from home, you can still reach us by phone/email.

 Make an appointment

 If you would like to make an appointment with one of the Deans, please complete an appointment request and we will set up a phone call (or video call if you prefer) with the appropriate person who may best answer your questions or concerns.

-Additional resources can be found on the college website in regards to distance learning and the Coronavirus, on the Academic Advising webpage, as well as in the article “Remote Learning and College Students with Learning Disabilities”.
+Additional resources can be found on the college website in regards to distance learning and the Coronavirus, on the Academic Advising and Student Support Services webpage, as well as in the article “Remote Learning and College Students with Learning Disabilities”.

 For Faculty with questions about implementing extended time accommodation in Moodle, please contact Sharon Birch at firstname.lastname@example.org.